xesco/castools/docs/CASFILE.md

 ### 2.2 ASCII Files

-`ASCII` files have a flexible structure and can span multiple blocks.
+`ASCII` files are used to store plain text data.
+They have a flexible structure and can span multiple blocks.
 Unlike `BINARY` and `BASIC` files which always use exactly two blocks, `ASCII` files can have as many data blocks as needed to store their content.

 **End-of-File Detection:**